Presidential Dollars Collection

 There are several ways to store and display a Presidential dollar collection.
 For the first-time collector, Littleton's classic green Presidential Dollar Folder with labeled spaces for all regular-issue P&D coins is an economical option.
 For more colorful and informative display, you can choose Littleton's Presidential Dollar P&D Color Folder or our Presidential Dollar Deluxe Presentation Folder with spaces for one coin of each design.
 For greater protection of Uncirculated and Proof coins, Littleton's archival-quality Presidential Dollar P&D Album contains labeled spaces with protective clear slides allowing easy view of both sides of your coins.
 See our Dollar Supplies section to view and consider your options.

-With proper and appropriate storage and display, you can fully appreciate and enjoy your Presidential dollar collection!
+With proper and appropriate storage and display, you can fully appreciate and enjoy your Presidential dollar collection for years to come!
 Find out more about caring for your coins.

 - Learn About Coins